Choi-SeokHeum/sample/clusterREADME.md

       $ make
       $ make install

-After the installation, you can find binary(cluster-hmi-application) in deploy directory.
+After the installation, you can find binary(cluster-hmi-application) in deploy/arm or deploy/x86 directory.

 ## Usage

 ### Run
 #### Build on Qt Environment
-If you build the cluster-hmi-application on Qt, prepare one terminal window and navigate to the `deploy/x86` directory.
+Prepare one terminal window and navigate to the `deploy/x86` directory.

       $ cd deploy/x86